slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

     about safe git refs.

--   **Explicit policy:** Package producer defines expectations for the package and distributes them to the verifier; the verifier uses these expectations as a verification policy after verifying their authenticity.
+-   **Explicit policy:** Package producer defines expectations for the package and distributes them to the consumer; the consumer uses these expectations as a verification policy after verifying their authenticity.
     In this model, there MUST be some protection against an adversary unilaterally modifying the verification policy.
 For example, this might